ptidejteam/wimp-wiki/docs/backend/back-backend.md

+---
+sidebar_position: 3
+---

-# back-backend
+# Back-Backend

-This part his the node-red <-> REST API
+This part his the Node-RED <-> REST API

 Each time a student wants to access the status of his teachers, the frontend server sends a request to the express api.
 Express.
-Express will check this request and then interogate node-red with a GET in order to notify the different states of the professor.
-Finally Express will transform the raw information received by node-red (as 'int', for example) and return clean information (as 'not available').
+Express will check this request and then interogate Node-RED with a GET in order to notify the different states of the professor.
+Finally Express will transform the raw information received by Node-RED (as 'int', for example) and return clean information (as 'not available').

-## node red
+## Node-Red
 Node-red is embedded in the server express.
-That is to say that it plays the role of an api.
-However node-red will be launched as a classical server except that all requests will go through the express server.
+That is to say that it plays the role of an API.
+However Node-RED will be launched as a classical server except that all requests will go through the express server.
-The express server will make requests to /api to acces the node-red server.
+The express server will make requests to /api to acces the Node-RED server.

 ```javascript
 var settings = {